alexsawallich/Node/readme.md

     application.
 While doing that, the router-config is cached, so in the next request it's not necessary to fetch all nodes again.
 * **Translatable**.
 All strings within the module are wrapped with the `translate()`-method from the translator-instance.
 * **Rich usage of events**.
 This module triggers events at certain points, which gives you the chance of extending nodes with additional fields for example.
     Think of nodes as a central place to store information, that is relevant for all your content.
-Maybe you want to have a different header-inage for each of your nodes - no problem.
+Maybe you want to have a different header-image for each of your nodes - no problem.
 Through the triggered events you can easily modify the backend-forms or hook into the process of saving the nodes into the database.